 - Practice self-care – Mothers are naturally compassionate caregivers, but without the balance of taking care of themselves first, mothers may struggle in sobriety.
 A crucial part of healing from addiction for moms is to practice self-care.

 - Let go of resentments and heal – Many mothers have experienced trauma and other offenses from the people they love the most.
 Resentment is the number one offender of most alcoholics and drug addicts.
-Letting go of resentment and healing through individual therapy is a vital part of maintaining continuous sobriety.
+Letting go of resentment and healing through individual therapy is vital to maintain continuous sobriety.

-If you are a mother or have a loved one that is, it is important to know that there are a variety of available treatment options specific to cater to the needs of mothers.
+If you are a mother or have a loved one, it is important to know that there are various available treatment options specific to cater to the needs of mothers.
+Finding quality rehab for moms can seem overwhelming.
 Whether you are seeking inpatient or residential treatment, Agape Treatment Center can help.
-Our comprehensive approach to recovery ensures that every patient has access to a variety of individualized treatment methods.
-Providing uncompromising care and promoting long-term wellness to our clients and their families are our main priorities.
+Our comprehensive approach to recovery ensures that every patient has access to various individualized treatment methods.
+Our main priorities are providing uncompromising care and promoting long-term wellness to our clients and their families.